You are here

 - Indianapolis Teaching Fellows recruits high quality individuals to teach in critical shortage subject areas in Indianapolis Public Schools.

-Minority Teacher Recruitment
+Teacher Diversity and Recruitment

 In collaboration with several local organizations, the IDOE is committed to addressing the shortage of minorities entering the teaching profession in Indiana.